Variational Inference with Vine Copulas: An efficient Approach for Bayesian Computer Model Calibration: Background and Theoretical Framework

-Formally, let us consider a computer model $f(x,\theta)$ relying on a parameter vector $\theta$ and a vector of inputs $x$.
-Let $(x_i,y_i)_{i=1}^{m_1}$ be a set of experimental measurements and inputs of a physical process $\zeta(x)$.
-Model calibration corresponds to determining the unknown and hypothetical \emph{true} value of the parameter $\theta$, at which the physical process $\zeta(x)$ would satisfy $\zeta(x) = f(x,\theta) + \delta(x)$; $\delta(x)$ is the systematic discrepancy of the model whose form is generally unknown.
-Overall, we can write the complete statistical model as
+where $\sigma$ represent the scale of observation error $\epsilon_i \stackrel{i.i.d.}{\sim} \cN(0,1)$.
+As a mathematical description of $\zeta$, we consider a computer model $f_m$ defined as the mapping $(\tb, \thetab)\mapsto f_m(\tb, \thetab)$ which depends on an additional set of inputs $\thetab \in \Theta \subset \mathbb{R}^{p'}$ that we call calibration parameters.
+These are fixed but unknown quantities representing fundamental properties of the physical process that cannot be directly measured or controlled in an experiment.
+Model calibration corresponds to determining the unknown and hypothetical \emph{true} value of the parameter $\thetab$, at which the physical process $\zeta(\tb)$ would satisfy $\zeta(\tb) = f(\tb,\thetab) + \delta(\tb)$; $\delta(\tb)$ is the systematic discrepancy of the model whose form is generally unknown.
+We assume a single value of calibration parameter $\thetab$ to be common among all the observations $y_i$ and all the future instances of the physical process.